-Section 4.9 of the Regulation requires a reporting issuer to file a notice if the issuer has been party to certain restructuring transactions.
-The reporting issuer may satisfy this requirement by filing a copy of its material change report or news release, provided that
+- (1) Section 4.9 of the Instrument requires a reporting issuer to file a notice if the issuer has been party to certain transactions.
+The reporting issuer may satisfy this requirement by filing a copy of its material change report or news release, provided that - (a) the material change report or news release contains all the information required in the notice; and

-- (a) the material change report or news release contains all the information required in the notice; and - (b) the reporting issuer files the material change report or news release with the securities regulatory authority or regulator - (i) under the Change in Corporate Structure category on SEDAR, or - (ii) if the issuer is not an electronic filer, as a notice under section 4.9.
+- (b) the reporting issuer files the material change report or news release with the securities regulatory authority or regulator - (i) under the Change in Corporate Structure category on SEDAR, or - (ii) if the issuer is not an electronic filer, as a notice under section 4.9. - (2) If the transaction was a reverse takeover, the notice should state that fact and who the reverse takeover acquirer was for accounting purposes. - (3) Under paragraph 4.9(h) of the Instrument, the issuer must state the periods of the interim and annual financial statements it has to file for its first financial year.
+Issuers should explain how they determined the periods, particularly if section 4.7 of the Instrument applies.